 The data suggests that consumers want a real-life experience – in many cases this can only be fulfilled by the store.
 This is even valid for online purchases with every third consumer being in favor of the ability to return an item directly to the store.

 Many marketers already expected that most consumers have been craving for real-life experiences during the pandemic and will go back to shopping locally again.

 Consumers confirmed this prediction in our survey with an overall 82% of them indicating they will or might shop locally in some way after the pandemic.
 43% plan to do most of their shopping in stores, while 33% will be more flexible and make their purchasing decision based on price, availability, and convenience.
 Only 6% aren’t sure about their future preferences.

-One of every fifth consumer (19%) plans to do most of their shopping online.
+One of every fifth of consumers (19%) plans to do most of their shopping online.

 Businesses Need to Respond to the Omnichannel Journey